shanselman/Pyjion/Docs/source/api.rst

 .. function::  symbols(f: Callable) -> Dict[int, str]:

-   Get method symbol table (used by the disassembler).
+   Get method symbol table (used by the :ref:`Disassembler`).

 Disassembly module
 ------------------

-.. automodule:: pyjion.dis
+.. module:: pyjion.dis

-   :members:
-   :undoc-members:
+.. function:: dis(f, include_offsets=False, print_pc=True)

+   Print the ECMA CIL bytecode in a disassembly table.
+   Set ``include_offsets=True`` to print the Python opcodes inline with the IL.

+.. function:: dis_native(f, include_offsets=False, print_pc=True)

+   Print the x86 assembly instructions in a disassembly table (requires distorm3 and rich) Set ``include_offsets=True`` to print the Python opcodes inline with the assembly.

 WSGI middleware
 ---------------

-.. automodule:: pyjion.wsgi
+.. module:: pyjion.wsgi

-   :members:
-   :undoc-members:
+.. class:: PyjionWsgiMiddleware(application)

+   Provides a WSGI middleware interface that enables the JIT for requests